dmarathe/Instagram/readme.md

 ## Demo
 ![](instagram.gif)

-You can also view the demo page here:[external live demo] (https://my-instagram.herokuapp.com)
+You can also view live demo here:
+(https://my-instagram.herokuapp.com)